 While your child's life skills education begins with you, that doesn't mean you have to do it all yourself!
 Look for fun camps, classes, books, DVDs and apps that can help.
 Seek and share ideas from friends and family members.
 Read parenting blogs.
 Search Pinterest to see how others are training their young ones.

 My nephew and his wife recently shared with me their brilliant and creative "restaurant" idea for teaching responsibility, money management and table manners all at once!
 Their three young children earn "mommy/daddy money" by doing chores around the house throughout the day.
 Then that evening, they transform their dinner table into a "restaurant", complete with a host/hostess who seats everyone and a waiter/waitress who takes everybody's order from a laminated menu.
 Each child must make sure they have enough mommy/daddy money to pay for their meal, and impeccable table manners are expected and practiced throughout the meal.
 I love, love, love this idea!

 There's no one way to transfer life skills and knowledge to your kids.
-The Life Skills Badge Program and Life Skills for Teens PDFs are free resources that can help you get started, but how you implement them is up to you.
+The Life Skills Made Easy and Life Skills for Teens PDFs are free resources that can help you get started, but how you implement them is up to you.
 Please share your creative ideas in the comments below for other parents to try.

 With a little patience, creativity and thirst for adventure, even raising capable, independent, and confident kids can be easy peasy!